belaperdomo/BIO-X6-prints/README.md

  * Cross linking wavelength: 405nm
  * Distance to center of build (Cross linking): 4cm

-Once the prints were completed, they were washed with PBS 3 times and Life/Death Assay stain was added to the samples.
+Once the prints were completed, they were washed with PBS 3 times and Life/Death Assay stain (Invitrogen) was added to the samples.
 The samples were left to sit for 15 minutes and then were observed under a confocal microscope.
 Two of the wells were observed under  the microscope.
 The 3D z-scan of the two wells can be seen below (within an hour of printing).

 ![Well 1_3D_Sample _5_18_23](https://github.com/belaperdomo/BIO-X6-prints/assets/101987425/fb4d7e0d-6695-4131-ac5f-3030bb0fcf35)
 >3D z-scan for well 1